GSAPP-CDP/archive/projects/2024/computational-co-design.md

 **Problem**

-Luke is elderly and has trouble remembering things..
-He often forgets whether he has money for bowling and when he finds that he does have money, he has trouble counting the bills that he has.
-He is missing a thumb on his right hand.
+Luke has dementia.
+He likes to check on his money and he has trouble counting the bills that he has.
+When I asked what he would like me to make for him or what problem he wanted me to solve, he said that he wanted to know how much money he had and that he wanted to know what his mail said.
 Spending time with Luke, I see that he is frustrated by not being able to do many of the things he used to take for granted, and he often finds it difficult to convey what he wants to say.
 Although he is in his 90s, has poor vision, and is missing a thumb, Luke loves to go bowling.
 It is one of the pleasures of life that he retains, and it is an opportunity for him to leave the house and do something he has enjoyed for decades.
-It is remarkable that even in his current physical state, he can still often bowl over
+He will often bowl over
-100. When Luke isn’t sure that he has money for bowling, he can get nervous and asks to make sure that he has enough money and he likes to see it counted, even though he has difficulty doing this himself.
-His wife passed away this past December and he has a live-in aid who helps him with basic life skills
+100. When Luke isn’t sure that he has enough money for bowling, he can get nervous and asks to make sure that he has enough money and he likes to see it counted, even though he has difficulty doing this himself.
+He told me that he would rather not have to ask.
+His wife passed away recently and he has a live-in aid, but he prefers to be able to check on things independantly.
+He doesn't want to always have to ask for help.

 **Approach**